Year-End Sale is Live! Find Exclusive Prices on the Best Selling Pharma & MedTech Reports. Check Now!

 HPV Vaccines Available in the Market for Cervical Cancer

-Gardasil 9 – a 9 valent HPV vaccine prevents infection with the following nine HPV types – 6 and 11, types 16 and 18, and types 31, 33, 45, 52, and 58, which are considered high-risk HPVs that can cause cervical cancers.
+GARDASIL 9 – a 9 valent HPV vaccine prevents infection with the following nine HPV types – 6 and 11, types 16 and 18, and types 31, 33, 45, 52, and 58, which are considered high-risk HPVs that can cause cervical cancers.
 It is another Merck HPV vaccine.
-FDA approved Gardasil 9 in December 2014 and is the most widely accepted HPV vaccine throughout the world because of its broad protection against 9 strains of HPV.
-In the USA it is the only continued and available HPV vaccine till now.
+FDA approved GARDASIL 9 in December 2014 and is the most widely accepted HPV vaccine throughout the world because of its broad protection against 9 strains of HPV.
+In the USA, HPV vaccine has been the only continuous and available vaccine.

 Initially, this vaccine was only approved for cervical cancer prevention, but in 2020 FDA approved it for the prevention of oropharyngeal cancer and other head and neck cancers, broadening its protection spectrum even more.
 Gardasil 9 is to be administered to both males and females from 9 to 45 years of age.